django-cms/django-cms/docs/tutorials/01-first-page.rst

 ===============

 You will create a CMS page, drop a text plugin onto it, and publish it.
-No code in this chapter — only the toolbar.
+No code in this chapter — only the django CMS frontend editing interface.

 Goal
 ----